courselab/sys-our-syssoft-project/doc/syseg.md

  scripts to prepare bootstrap code and directions to deliver the activities through a VCS repository.

  If you reuse SYSeg code either in your classes or implementation project, you are kindly invited to drop the author a message.
-It's always nice to know who else is exploring the material.
+It's always interesting to know who else is exploring the material.

  USING BOOTSTRAP CODE